 Reasons to Install GFCI Outlets

-Have you ever heard people talking about "GFCI outlets" and wondered what sort of gobbledegook is coming out of their mouths, let alone whether it's relevant to you?
-If so, you're not alone: many people are confused about what they are, how they work, and why they matter.
+Have you ever heard people talking about "GFCI outlets" and wondered what in the world they're talking about, let alone whether it's relevant to you?
+If so, you're not alone: many people are confused about what GFCI outlets are, how they work, and why they matter.
 We're here to straighten you out -- and hey, maybe you should pass the word along!

 What is a GFCI outlet and how do they work?